Karanbagal1234/Todo-with-react/README.md

 ```
 ## Run Locally

-Start the server
+- Start the server

 ```bash
   npm run start
 ```

-## Usage

-- Adding a Task: Click the "ADD" button or input field to add a new task.
-- Updating a Task: Click on a task to edit its details or mark it as completed.
-- Deleting a Task: Click on the delete button next to a task to remove it from the list.
 ## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements for this application.

 ## License